List of The Office (American TV series) characters: Charles Miner

-In "The Banker", Pam states that Michael is now the highest ranking employee in what remains of Dunder Mifflin following termination of executive leadership due to mismanagement.
-While this strongly implied that Charles has lost his job, this is not confirmed until "Viewing Party", when Michael names Charles as one of the many bosses he has outlasted.
+Charles's fate following the purchase by Sabre is ambiguous; in "Secret Santa", David explicitly says that the only ones losing their jobs as a result of the buyout are David himself, Alan Brand, and "some other executives who [the employees at Dunder Mifflin Scranton] don't know", implying that Charles will be kept on, but "The Banker" states that all of the corporate staff were let go when Sabre purchased Dunder Mifflin.
+One possible explanation is that Charles left Dunder Mifflin some time before the buyout.
+Alternatively, Sabre's disposition towards retaining the executives may have changed after David's statement in "Secret Santa".
+In "Viewing Party", when Michael is listing his former bosses, he says, "Charles was fired."
+However, given his hostile attitude towards Charles, this may simply be Michael creatively reinterpreting the resolution of the conflict between Dunder Mifflin and the Michael Scott Paper Company.

 Idris Elba was the second former cast member of the HBO drama The Wire, after Amy Ryan, to be hired for a recurring role on The Office.

 Ed Truck

 Edward "Ed" Truck (Ken Howard) was the former Regional Manager of the Dunder Mifflin Scranton branch, for whom Michael worked until Ed retired.
 He was responsible for hiring Creed, Phyllis, and Darryl, as well as ending the mandatory retirement age that the company instituted, by filing an age discrimination lawsuit.
 In the episode "The Carpet", Michael believes that the fecal matter left on his office carpet was left there because he is disliked by his employees.
 He tricks Truck into meeting with him (by claiming that they need to discuss his pension), and asks for his opinions on the situation.
 As Ed reveals, someone had defecated on his office carpet, as well, and his advice to Michael is "Why can't you just let your workers be your workers, your friends be your friends, and your family be your family?" (the joke here is that Michael has no real friends or family, and his employees serve as reluctant surrogates).

 In "Grief Counseling", Jan informs Michael that Ed has recently died.
 While he is surprised at the news, Michael does not appear to mourn Ed's death, until Creed informs him of the gruesome way Ed had died: He was apparently "drunk as a skunk", and driving on Route 6, when he managed to go under an 18-wheeler, decapitating himself.
 Michael soon expresses feelings of extreme remorse, and he requests that a statue of Ed be erected in his memory, but Jan nixes the suggestion, stating that corporate would not like it.
 As a compromise, there is a plaque honoring him, which hangs between Michael's office and the Conference room.